 If I can’t articulate answers to those questions, then I need to reconsider carefully the work I’m doing or requiring others to do.
 I wish more people would use these measures as the standard for taking action.

-I long ago adopted a policy of giving everything I can afford to give, never giving anything I couldn’t afford, and never expecting to get it back.
+I long ago adopted a policy of giving everything I can afford to give, never expecting to get it back, and never giving anything I couldn’t afford.
 After the mitzvah, everything else is a bonus.

 This blog is an attempt to capture some of the ideas I have on quality, on teaching, on community, and on the practical tools we’re all using.
 As a side benefit to me, this blog will give me the opportunity to refine my writing.
 I hope that it will also challenge you to think carefully about how you approach the world and what you’re willing to do to make yourself and your communities better.